01Joseph-Hwang10/mypy/README.md

 - Modify app view, input spec view (Needa make update input spec slices)

+- Needa give a constraint of 2 of the number of the apps

 - Test various output types

 - Needa know how to add the environment variable at browser (Later)